scikit-tda/scikit-tda/README.md

+This is essentially two projects, one is the conglomerate documentation and the other is the conglomerate packages.

+Installing all packages is straight forward, it's hard to incorporate all of the documentation.
+What is the best way to do this?

+Should we have all the docs included as well?
+No point in hosting them all twice?

 # Scikit-TDA

 Scikit-TDA is an opinionated collection of libraries for Topological Data Analysis.
 The user interfaces across all included libraries are standardized and compatible with numpy and scikit-learn.